kdeldycke/click-extra/docs/config.md

 ## Strictness

-As you can see [in the example above](#standalone-option), all unrecognized content is ignored.
+As you can see [in the first example above](#standalone-option), all unrecognized content is ignored.

 If for any reason you do not want to allow any garbage in configuration files provided by the user, you can use the `strict` argument.